Unicon/shib-cas-authn2/README.md

 ## Shibboleth IdP External Authentication via CAS plugin

+> A Shibboleth IdP v3.X plugin can be found at <https://github.com/Unicon/shib-cas-authn3>

 This is a Shibboleth IDP external authentication plugin that delegates the authentication to the Central Authentication Server.
 The biggest advantage of using this component over the plain `REMOTE_USER` header solution provided by Shibboleth is the ability to utilize a full range